 Modifying the network mode to auto is another method you can try.
-You can do this by going to “Settings -> Mobile Networks -> Network Mode” and choosing the first option, which will be LTE/WCDMA/GSM (auto connect).
+You can do this by going to “Settings -> SIM cards and mobile network -> Preferred network type” and choosing the first option, which will be LTE/WCDMA/GSM (auto connect).

 If the network operator you’re with is not the one that’s selected in your Android device’s settings, you’ll definitely get the SIM card error.
-To make sure you have the right one, go to “Settings -> Mobile Networks -> Network Operators -> Search Networks.”
+To make sure you have the right one, go to “Settings -> Mobile Networks -> Automatically select network.”
 Once your Android device is done searching and displays the results, tap on your carrier.

-On a modern Android device (9.0 Pie onwards), do this by going to “Settings -> Network & Internet -> Mobile network -> Advanced -> Access point names,” then clicking the “+” icon at the top-right corner.
+On a modern Android device (9.0 Pie onwards), do this by going to “Settings -> SIM cards and mobile networks -> Access point names,” then clicking the “+” icon.

 At this point, you’ll need to either contact your network provider to get the necessary APN settings to enter here or check online to see if your network provider’s published.
 It may also be a good idea to take a screenshot and save your APN settings so you can quickly refer to them if you run into trouble again.